qmlbook/qmlbook/en/ch15/index.rst

 The simple example demonstrates the use of file access and the correct way of writing text into a file using text codecs via the text stream.
 For binary data there is a cross platform binary stream called ``QDataStream``.
 The different classes we use are included using their class name.
 Another possibility would be to use a module and class name e.g. ``#include <QtCore/QFile>``.
 For the lazy there is also the possibility to include a whole module using ``#include <QtCore>``.
 E.g. in ``QtCore`` you have the most common classes used for an application, which are not UI dependent.
 Have a look at the `QtCore class list <http://doc.qt.io/qt-5/qtcore-module.html>`_ or the `QtCore overview <http://doc.qt.io/qt-5/qtcore-index.html>`_.

 You build the application using qmake and make.
 QMake reads a project file and generates a Makefile which then can be called using make.
 The project file is platform independent and qmake has some rules to apply the platform specific settings to the generated make file.
-The project can also contain platform scopes for platform sepcific rules, which are required in some specific cases.
+The project can also contain platform scopes for platform specific rules, which are required in some specific cases.
 Here is an example of a simple project file.

 .. literalinclude:: src/coreapp/coreapp.pro
     :language: cpp

-We will not go into depth into this topic just remember Qt uses project files for projects and qmake generates the platform specific make files from these project files.
+We will not go into depth into this topic.
+Just remember Qt uses project files for projects and qmake generates the platform specific make files from these project files.

 The simple code example above just writes the text and exits the application.
 For a command line tool this is good enough.
 For a user interface you would need an event loop which waits for user input and and somehow schedules re-draw operations.
-So here the same example now using a desktop button to trigger the writing.
+So here follows the same example now uses a desktop button to trigger the writing.

 Our ``main.cpp`` suprisingly got smaller.
 We moved code into an own class to be able to use signal/slots for the user input, e.g. the button click.
-The signal/slot mechanism normally needs an own object as you will see shortly.
+The signal/slot mechanism normally needs an object instance as you will see shortly.

 .. literalinclude:: src/uiapp/main.cpp
     :language: cpp

-In the main we simple create the application object and start the event loop using ``exec()``.
+In the ``main`` function we simple create the application object and start the event loop using ``exec()``.
 For now the application sits in the event loop and waits for user input.

 .. code-block:: cpp